dreamking60/d3-start-to-finish-leanpub/manuscript/02 Energy Explorer.md

 └── update.js
 ```

 This is a typical web application structure.
 It’s a static application, meaning there’s no server-side code.
-All files are loaded into the browser when the visualization first loads.
+All files are loaded into the browser when the visualisation first loads.

 (In order to stay focused, this book doesn’t use any build tools such as Webpack.)